MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-permissionset-composing.md

 This section explains points that can help you get the resultant permissions that you want.

 - Permissions are determined by working up the hierarchy, adding or removing permissions at each level.
 - Exclude permissions take precedence over included permissions when applied on the same level.
-If an excluded permission set and included permission set define the same permissions, the excluded permission set permissions will be used, overriding the included permissions set permissions.
+If an excluded permission set and included permission set define the same permissions, the excluded permission set permissions will be used, overriding the included permission set permissions.
 - Direct permissions will override indirect permissions.

-The following table shows how the permissions are determined on a single object when included and excluded permissions sets are used:
+The following table shows how the permissions are determined on a single object when included and excluded permission sets are used:

 |Permission Set A|Permission Set B|Result|
 |----------------|----------------|------|